 The RMA medical assistant exam certifies that a candidate has the knowledge, skills, and abilities to be a medical assistant.
 The RMA exam consists of 210 questions on various medical assistant job functions (e.g., general, administrative, and clinical).

 Reviewing actual RMA questions and answers is the best way to study for your Medical Assistant certification exam.
-Our free AMT-RMA sample tests provide you with an opportunity to assess how well you are prepared for the actual test, and then concentrate on the areas you need work on.
+Our free AMT-RMA sample tests provide you with an opportunity to assess how well you are prepared for the actual test, and then identify the areas you need to work on.